 In America, men flocked to the infamous Mahogany Hall in New Orleans, housed on Basin Street beneath castle-like turrets.
 Jelly Roll Morton was the house pianist and E. J. Bellocq’s surviving Storyville photographs of the bordello are evidence of the elegant furnishings, glittering chandeliers and Tiffany stained-glass windows.

-Britain’s most infamous brothel, however, was situated in Streatham in an Edwardian house at 32 Ambleside Avenue.
+Britain’s most infamous brothel, however, was situated in Streatham in a house at 32 Ambleside Avenue.
 It was a stone’s throw from the Streatham High Road, which, due to its ‘run-down shop fronts, broken lighting, cramped and broken pavements and an ever-growing number of yellow Metropolitan police signs advertising violent crime’, was once voted the worst street in Britain.

 The men, some of whom were dressed in lingerie, included vicars, lawyers and politicians, all patiently waiting to see the thirteen prostitutes on the premises.
 A sign in the kitchen read, ‘My house is clean enough to be healthy … and dirty enough to be happy.’
-The cleaning and decorating were usually done, often happily naked, by Slave Rodney and Slave Philip, both married men.
+The cleaning was usually done, often happily naked, by Slave Rodney and Slave Philip, both married men.
 To restore the clients’ limited energy at the end of the ‘parties’, the men all received mugs of hot steaming Bovril, served by ex-squadron leader Robert ‘Mitch’ Mitchell Smith – Cynthia’s devoted friend – who sported an RAF moustache but was often dressed as a French maid.

 The notorious ‘House of Cyn’, as it came to be known, was celebrated neither for its luxurious surroundings – the interior was particularly chintzy, with antimacassars on the backs of the armchairs and flowery china ornaments and teacups on the shelves – nor the beauty of its women.